Installer Configuration

 Sourcing custom variables

 You can also export variables into the services or background processes.
-For that, you will need to create a dedicated external shell script, and declared it in the additionalAgentContent/AgentSetupHeader.sh
+To do so, you have 2 options:

 Templated header file